valkey-io/valkey-doc/docs/reference/internals/rdd.md

 ---
-title: "Redis design draft #2 (historical)"
+title: "Valkey design draft #2 (historical)"
-linkTitle: "Redis design draft"
+linkTitle: "Valkey design draft"
 weight: 2
-description: A design for the RDB format written in the early days of Redis
+description: A design for the RDB format written in the early days of Valkey
 aliases:
   - /topics/rdd
   - /topics/rdd-1
   - /topics/rdd-2
 ---

-**Note: this document was written by the creator of Redis, Salvatore Sanfilippo, early in the development of Redis (c.
+**Note: this document was written by the creator of Valkey, Salvatore Sanfilippo, early in the development of Valkey (c.
 2013), as part of a series of design drafts.
 This is preserved for historical interest.**

-# Redis Design Draft 2 -- RDB version 7 info fields
+# Valkey Design Draft 2 -- RDB version 7 info fields

 * Author: Salvatore Sanfilippo `antirez@gmail.com`
 * GitHub issue [#1048](https://github.com/redis/redis/issues/1048)